 But regardless of whether you can see your credit score, you’ll want it to be higher, rather than lower.
 That’ll provide you with better access to credit at better rates.
 And you can use the information on your credit report to that end.

-“The best way to improve your credit score is to be sure that the total amount of money you carry month-to-month on your credit cards does not exceed 31 percent of your total available credit on your cards,” suggested Klein.
+“The best way to improve your credit score is to be sure that the total amount of money you carry month-to-month on your credit cards does not exceed 31% of your total available credit on your cards,” suggested Klein.

 “Another way, although obvious, to improve your credit score is to be sure that you make your payments timely.
 Further, another way to improve your credit score is to obtain your three credit reports, go through them, look for any mistakes, and dispute the mistakes you find.